 But if I go in there first, he’ll think I’m weak and I’m giving in and he’ll just keep acting like this.
 He should be the first one to put down his pride and come in here.
 How am I suppose to follow if…

-God to me…
+God to me:

-The first one to put down pride is following me.
+Putting down your pride is following me.

 Follow me.

 I sat there, on pause.
-It’s a feeling of “that’s the truth, so now what?”
+It’s a feeling of that’s the truth, so now what?
 I realized any move that ignored God (for example, going to bed as if I hadn’t heard) would not be good.

 Me to God…